NucleusEngineering/hack-your-pipe/01_ingest_and_transform/12_solution/README.md

 - Despite serverless nature of dataflow, managing machines is extra overhead compared to e.g. Cloud Run

-This repo provides an end to end example for streaming data from a webstore to BigQuery.
-It contains the following components that can be deployed all at once using Terraform or serve as indvidual examples.
+This repo provides an end to end example for streaming data from a web store to BigQuery.
+It contains the following components that can be deployed all at once using Terraform or serve as individual examples.

 - Cloud Run service that can be set-up as a custom tag in Google Tag Manager.
 - Pub/Sub topic to consume the data
 - Pub/Sub subscription to pull the data from the topic
 - Dataflow streaming job using a Pub/Sub to BigQuery template
 - BigQuery events table to store the data
-- BigQuery SQL query to analyse the events
+- BigQuery SQL query to analyze the events

-The data structure is based on the [Data Layer Ecommerce](https://developers.google.com/tag-manager/ecommerce-ga4) format recommended for Google Tag Manager.
+The data structure is based on the [Data Layer E-Commerce](https://developers.google.com/tag-manager/ecommerce-ga4) format recommended for Google Tag Manager.

 ## Git clone repo